UncSoftware/unc-online-test/README.md

 ## :globe_with_meridians: How to consume the API

 - This API is running at: http://unicodesoftware-interno.ddns.net:3333
-- You can also clone this project and run in your computer
+- You can also clone this project and run in your computer.
+There are instructions on how to do this in the section below.

 The file `insomnia.json` in the root of the project contain all the methods below.
 You can import this file in your Insomnia to test requests.